 Navigating a Move With a Disability

-Moving assistance for people with disabilities is available to make moving possible for everyone.
-Like any successful move, it takes a combination of planning, assistance, and care.
+Moving with a disability isn’t impossible.
+But like any successful move, it takes a combination of planning, assistance, and care.
 Instead of letting your move overwhelm you, break it down into an organized list of steps and small tasks.

-Furthermore, there are specific resources that provide moving help for people with disabilities.
-Resources such as a relocation grant for people with disabilities provide financial assistance for a move and ensure the new living space is fully accessible.
-MYMOVE is here with a simple guide to help you discover resources, get help with moving for seniors with disabilities, and learn what to do to ensure a smooth move.
+Furthermore, specific resources are available for people with disabilities when it comes to financial assistance for a move and ensuring the new living space is fully accessible.
+MYMOVE is here with a simple guide to help you discover those resources and learn what you can do to ensure a smooth move.

 Start with a home accessibility checklist